MicrosoftDocs/win32/desktop-src/Wua_Sdk/iupdateendpointprovider.md

 ---
-Description: Contains the method used to get an endpoint that is used to connect to a service. ms.assetid: 4380776A-3B89-444B-B1E9-DCF640D0AEB4
+description: Contains the method used to get an endpoint that is used to connect to a service. ms.assetid: 4380776A-3B89-444B-B1E9-DCF640D0AEB4
 title: IUpdateEndpointProvider interface
 ms.topic: reference